Common Spring Lawn Pests

 If you notice aphids covering a plant, try spraying infested plants with a hose, and knocking them into a bucket of soapy water.
 The water should knock them away easily since they’re not very strong.

-If you have an extreme infestation, try using insecticidal soap, neem, horticultural oil, or pyrethrins.
+If you have an extreme infestation, try using:

 How to prevent aphids

 Aphids emerge in late spring when temperatures begin to warm up.
-They prefer plants with high nitrogen levels and tend to feed on food plants like cabbage, asparagus, and spinach, and shrubs and trees like hibiscus, hydrangea, peach, and pecan.
+They prefer plants with high nitrogen levels and tend to feed on cabbage, asparagus, and spinach as well as hibiscus, hydrangea, peach, and pecan.

 You can keep aphids at bay in your yard by: